LukasPxzx/Portofolio/README.md

 ## About

 Welcome to my GitHub portfolio!
-This repository showcases a collection of my personal and academic projects in the field of Artificial Intelligence, specifically focusing on Deep Learning and Machine Learning.
-I created this portfolio to share my work, demonstrate my skills, and provide insight into my journey in AI research and application.
+This repository showcases a collection of my personal and academic projects on Deep Learning and Machine Learning and their applications to the real world.
+This portfolio's objective is to share my work, demonstrate my skills, and provide a view onto my journey in AI research and application.

 ## What You Will Find Here